AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 ### API Mesh for Adobe Developer App Builder

-[API Mesh](https://developer.adobe.com/graphql-mesh-gateway/) is an Adobe service that allows you to take multiple vendor APIs of different protocols, like GraphQL, REST APIs, JSON Schemas, and SOAP implementations, and combine them into a single unified GraphQL endpoint.
+[API Mesh](https://developer.adobe.com/graphql-mesh-gateway/) is an Adobe service that allows you to take multiple vendor APIs of different protocols, like GraphQL, REST, JSON schemas, and SOAP implementations, and combine them into a single unified GraphQL endpoint.
 By consuming a mesh's unified GraphQL endpoint, you can connect Adobe Commerce to App Builder, Adobe I/O Events for Adobe Commerce, and any other service that provides an accessible source.
 You can further customize your experience by using [transforms](https://developer.adobe.com/graphql-mesh-gateway/gateway/transforms/) to customize the source data to your needs.

 ![API Mesh diagram](../_images/api-mesh-diagram.png)
 <!-- [Link to .mmd file](../_images/api-mesh-diagram.mmd) -->